 We focus more on results than how many hours one spends in front of the screen.

 “When someone says that they're not feeling well, experiencing brain fog, or some other last-minute need to take time off — leave is granted right away.
-This, I feel, is due to our recognizing people as human and that life happens," said Michael Cannon, CFO, Axelerant.
+This, I feel, is due to our recognizing people as human and that life happens," said Michael Cannon, CSO, Axelerant.

 Rohit Ganguly, Content Marketer